HoiHman/Simfeeback-STL-feet/Software.md

 The Button changes to STOP, wait some seconds and press stop, the actuators are going to the park position.
 This should be really soft for the last mm :)

+Activate your profile (right mouse click) and press the start button.
+Start your game,go on track and it should move

 ![Start](https://github.com/SimFeedback/SimFeedback-AC-Servo/blob/master/Docs/Start.png)

-Start the game you like, activate your profile of it (see below) and press the start button.
-Go on track and it should move

 ## Profiles
 * Every supported game can have one or more profiles which define how the Actuators should move.